fkirc/attranslate/README.md

   --targetFormat <targetFileFormat>  One of "flat-json", "nested-json" --service <translationService>     One of "google-translate", "deepl",
                                      "azure", "manual"
-  --serviceConfig <pathToKeyFile>    supply configuration for a translation
+  --serviceConfig <serviceKey>       supply configuration for a translation
-                                     service (e.g. a path to a key-file) --cacheDir <cacheDir>              The directory where a translation-cache is expected to be found (default: ".")
+                                     service (either a path to a key-file or an API-key) --cacheDir <cacheDir>              The directory where a translation-cache is expected to be found (default: ".")
   --matcher <matcher>                One of "none", "icu", "i18next", "sprintf"